Reasons Why Your WordPress Website Is Not Showing in Google Search

 You can check if your website is penalized through Google Search Console.
 When you resolve the given issues, Google will lift the penalty and allow you to rank on search engine pages.

-You Don’t Appear Trustworthy and Relevant Enough for Google
+You Don’t Appear Relevant Enough for Google

 One of the signals Google “catches” from your website is relevance.
 Search engines, especially Google, scan the content and compare it to relevant resources.
 This way, they check if your content is trustworthy and valuable.

-So, when is your WordPress site not showing in google search engine result pages, you should try to build authority and relevance.
+So, when is your WordPress site not showing in Google search engine result pages, you should try to build authority and relevance.
 After that, Google will recognize your potential and help you rank better.

 You’ve Blocked the Googlebot